Argyll and Sutherland Highlanders Regime (17 miles)

 Glasgow Science Centre

-Fun, excitement and intrigue with free interactive science shows, fun workshops like the 'Egg Drop Challenge' and the 'Perception Deception', the amazing MindWorks' exhibition new for 2011 and three floors of fascinating displays showcasing science and life.
-Glasgow Science Centre is a world of wonder beside the Clyde.
+Fun, excitement and intrigue with free interactive science shows, fun workshops like the 'Egg Drop Challenge' and the 'Perception Deception', the amazing new BodyWorks' exhibition and 3 floors of fascinating displays showcasing science and life.
+Glasgow Science Centre is a world of...

 The Peoples Palace (23 miles)